adamsoliev/Ganymede/compiler/README.md

 [LLVM IR](https://llvm.org/docs/LangRef.html).
 It is a SSA based language that can represent 'all' modern high-level language constructs cleanly.
 It follows 'three address code' form and, hence, maps nicely to RISC-V assembly.

 ## Optimizers
-Each optimization pass takes in IR and returns optimized IR
+Implemented optimization passes (each takes in IR and returns optimized IR):
+- Constant folding

 ## Code Generator
 Ideally, I would like this part to consist of 3 stages: